allisonbertrandsa/pa-dicom-wg34-supp229/README.md

 Directories named "XYZ-PA" have been converted to full PA modality images.
 Because some tools may not deal well with a new modality, a second directory named "XYZ-US_modality" is also included with ultrasound in place of PA for Modality, SOP Class UID, and US Image Description Sequence.
-A

 Example Files Known Compatibility (as of Letter Ballot)
 ------------------------------------------------------
 - Aeskulap (Debian, 2007), reads XYZ-PA as stack of frames.
-- Aliza (https://github.com/AlizaMedicalImaging) - Will read the XYZ files.
+- Aliza (https://github.com/AlizaMedicalImaging) - Supports the 2023c PA IOD.
+Will also read the XYZ files.
-  As of 15-Jan-23 Aliza source update - reads the XYZ-PA files, compatible with the definitions from pa-dicom-wg34-supp229 72a817f.
   Displays PA and US files as single-frame slices over time by default.
 To display files as a volume, enable the "Skip 'Dimension Organization' in enhanced multi-frame IODs" and possibly disable "Sort frames in enhanced